-15. The ESFA will enter into grant agreements or contracts for services with individual institutions paid directly by the ESFA and with each LA for their maintained school provision.
-These funding agreements will set out the funds that the ESFA has agreed to pay for the education and training provision for young people expected in return for that funding.
+15. ESFA will enter into grant agreements or contracts for services with individual institutions paid directly by ESFA and with each LA for their maintained school provision.
+These funding agreements will set out the funds that ESFA has agreed to pay for the education and training provision for young people expected in return for that funding.
 These include ESFA conditions in respect of charges to students for their provision.
-The separate condition of funding that applies to all provision in respect of the delivery of English and mathematics within study programmes is set out in Annex D which includes details of the change already announced from 2020 to 2021.
-To assist institutions in planning to meet the condition of funding the ESFA have issued detailed guidance on the condition of funding.
+The separate condition of funding that applies to all provision in respect of the delivery of English and mathematics within study programmes is set out in Annex D. To assist institutions in planning to meet the condition of funding, ESFA have issued detailed guidance on the condition of funding.